-An old man and his dog were walking down a hot, dusty road lined with a beautiful white fence on both sides.
+An old man and his dog were walking down a hot, dusty road lined with an unsteady white fence on both sides.
 As they walked along, the old man and his dog became very thirsty and tired.
 Soon, they came to a gate in the fence where, on the other side, they saw a nice grassy, wooded area surrounding a cool clear pool of fresh water.
 "Just where a thirsty 'huntin' dog and a man would like to rest!" thought the old man.
 But there was a sign over the gate that read "No Dogs" so they walked on.

 Further on, they came upon a man in flowing white robes standing just inside a strong iron gate across a path that led to a beautiful, sunny meadow with a cool clear stream running through it.